9abour/mern-task-manager-backend/README.md

-# Backend Server
+# MERN Task Manager (BACKEND)

-This repository contains the backend server for your project.
+This repository contains the backend server for Task Manager project.

 ## Prerequisites